Old dogs, war dogs, puppies or strays,

 On my way to the bedroom, I wondered how in the world the dog had gotten to our farm.
 It came through the woods which were large and uninhabited.
 I also wondered why here.
 The answer was simple.
 The hand of God had brought the old dog to the right place.

 It's morning now and I've been up for a few hours.
 The bowl of broth was empty and the blanket was much as I had left it.
 No bloody paw prints on the carpet, only on the old blanket.
 Sometime after I went to bed, the old dog lapped up the chicken broth and licked the bowl clean.
 The blanket had been fluffed a little and the old dog had curled into a tight ball with the nose tucked inside the tail.
 When I bent down to say good morning, there was no thump of the tail.
 I knew then that the old dog had crossed the Rainbow Bridge in the night.
 Kneeling there in front of the old dog, I thanked God for the one old blanket I had left and for the hand that gently guided the old dog to Rainbow Farms.
 It was then that I thought of the poem that Walt had written for us:

 Let it take away my fears."

-May the New Year bring you closer to the hand of God, and all the old blankets you may need.
+May the New Year bring you closer to the hand of God and all the old blankets you might need.